Density of periodic points, invariant measures and almost equicontinuous points of cellular automata: Results on invariant measures

 {\sc The dynamic of $F_1$}

-The action of $F_1$ on $X_2$ is only the shift of consecutive sequences (or ``trains'') of letters ``1'' of one coordinate to the right and the destruction of the two last letters ``1'' at the left side of this {\it train}.
+The action of $F_1$ on $X^2$ is only the shift of consecutive sequences of letters ``1'' (that we call ``trains of 1'') of one coordinate to the right and the destruction of the two last letters ``1'' at the left side of this {\it train}.